Crypt212/obsidian-vault/MindMap/Computer Science/Data Mining/data mining.md

 - **Information**: Ideas that hold meaning, can be concluded or inferred from patterns, associations or relationships among data.
 - **Knowledge**: Information that has been acquired by a person, group or system, and is used to make predictions, decisions or to support decision-making.
 # Why study data mining?
-- Data is growing big and fast, while users demand more sophisticated information from thier data.
+- Data is growing big and fast, while users demand more sophisticated information from their data.
-- Data mining is a new field in computer science, which is used to extract useful informations from data and to make predictions about the future.
+- Data mining is a new field in computer science, which is used to extract useful information from data and to make predictions about the future.
 # Performing data mining on databases
-- [[SQL]] queries are not decent enought to extract useful information from data, data mining helps with that.
+- [[SQL]] queries are not decent enough to extract useful information from data, data mining helps with that.
 - Traditional database access is performed using a well-defined stated in a language (such as [[SQL]]), the output data is a subset of the database that satisfies the query, but it can also be an extracted view or may contain aggregations.
 - Data mining access to DB differs in some ways:
     - Queries might not be well-formed or precisely stated.